There are many “free” walking tours in Prague – but which one is the best fit for you?

 Shorter than most tours, this one-hour tour will show you Prague’s underground, focusing on the medieval-past of the city.

-On a hot summer’s day there’s no better place to cool yourself off than below the streets, away from the sun, and in a centuries-old dungeon.
+On a hot summer’s day there’s no better place to cool yourself off than below the streets.
+Get away from the sun and explore a centuries-old dungeon.
 Booking a tour is the only way to see most parts of the dungeon so don’t miss out on this unique experience!
 There is no free tour of Prague which can show you this area of the city, so don’t hesitate to spend a little for a tour like this one if it piques your interest!

 Prague: Ghosts and Legends 1.5-Hour Walking Tour